liedekef/events-made-easy/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Online Demo**
+While screenshots can say something, they don't say everything.
+So, if possible, include a link to a demo page demonstrating the issue.

 **Log output**
 If applicable, check your php error logfile and add php errors here